Jonti Picking

 Jonathan "Jonti" Picking (born 17 May 1975), also known as Weebl and Mr Weebl, is a British Internet personality and Flash animator and is the creator of Weebl's Stuff.

 His animations are known for repetitive melodies and surreal dialogue; the majority feature a catchy tune with silly lyrics, paired with a looping animation.
-He does most of the voices in his animations himself, and several feature himself in live action, including "Haricots Verts", "Chutney", "Boogie", "CAMRA", "Stockmarket", "We Are Mature", "Tangerine" the Weebl and Bob episodes "DJ" and "Safety", the fourth On The Moon episode, and "Jazzmas".
-He has also worked with other animators on YouTube, such as Edd Gould in the video "Nuts [Weebl]".
+He does most of the voices in his animations himself, and several feature himself in live action, including "Haricots Verts", "Chutney", "Boogie", "CAMRA", "Stock Market", "We Are Mature", "Tangerine" the Weebl and Bob episodes "DJ" and "Safety", the fourth On The Moon episode, and "Jazzmas".
+He has also worked with other animators on YouTube, such as Edd Gould in the video "Nuts (feat.
+MrWeebl)".

 Career

-Picking is a trained sound engineer and artist, and has also worked on 3D visual effects for the film Resident Evil.
-In 2003, he made several advertisements for Anchor Butter in the style of his Weebl and Bob animations, but featuring cows, which were broadcast in the UK.
+Picking is a trained sound engineer and artist, and he has worked on 3D visual effects for the film Resident Evil.
+In 2003, he made several advertisements for Anchor Butter in the style of his Weebl and Bob animations (but featuring cows) which were broadcast in the UK.
 The television program Totally Viral on UKTV G2, consisting of video clips and cartoons from the internet, has an animated title sequence and links made by Jonti.

 Jonti set up his own production company called Sumo Dojo, which he later left to set up Weebl's Stuff Limited, also known as Weebl Ltd. Weebl's Stuff Ltd was dissolved in 2014, and Jelly Penguin Productions Ltd was set up in its place shortly afterward.
-In 2009, Picking produced several radio and television adverts based on the tune of the first "Magical Trevor" for the 118 24 7 service of Yell.com.
-It appeared on the ITV television channel, amongst others.
+In 2009, Picking produced several radio and television advertisements based on the tune of the first "Magical Trevor" for the 118 24 7 service of Yell.com.
+These appeared on the ITV television channel, amongst others.
 It was voted 6th Most Irritating Ad of 2009 by Marketing Magazine.
 He is also an admitted fan of Wesley Willis and created an animation for Willis' song "Merry Christmas".

 Weebl's Stuff

 Weebl's Stuff is Picking's personal website.
-Whilst initially starting with his own creations (The show "Weebl and Bob" was previously hosted on a different site before moving to Weebl's Stuff), it quickly grew to incorporate numerous series and numerous staff.
+Whilst initially starting with his own creations (The show "Weebl and Bob" was previously hosted on Newgrounds before moving to Weebl's Stuff), it quickly grew to incorporate numerous series and numerous staff.
 As well as providing the site with animations, usually at least twice a week, Weebl's Stuff also provides animation services to companies.
 Clients have included E4, Yellow Pages, and Anchor.